 When trying to use and understand information readers find in reports, they usually ask the same basic questions.
-The general structure for reports is a pattern that writers and readers have successfully answered those basic questions.
+The general structure for reports is a pattern in which writers and readers have successfully answered those basic questions.
 Therefore, you will prepare yourself to understand the report structure and use it effectively by thinking about your readers' questions.
 The readers' six basic questions are as follows:

 - What will we gain from your report?
 Most people want to read only those communications that are directly useful to them.
-Therefore, you need to explain your complications relevant to the readers' interests, responsibilities, and concerns. - Are your facts reliable?
+Therefore, you need to explain the complications that are relevant to the readers' interests, responsibilities, and concerns. - Are your facts reliable?
 Readers want to be sure that the facts you supply will provide a sound basis for their decisions or actions. - What do you know that is useful to us?
 Readers don't want you to tell them everything you know about your subject; they want you to tell them only those facts they must know to do the job that lies before them. - How do you interpret those facts from our point of view?
 Facts alone are meaningless.
-To give facts meaning, people must interpret them by pointing out relationships or patterns among them. - How are those facts significant to us?
-Readers generally want you to go beyond an interpretation of the facts to explain what the facts mean in terms of the readers' responsibilities, interests, or goals. - What do you think we should do?
-Because you will have studied the facts in detail, your readers will often want you to tell them what action you think they should take.
+People must interpret facts by pointing out relationships or patterns among them to give facts meaning. - How are those facts significant to us?
+Readers generally want you to go beyond an interpretation of the facts to explain what the facts mean regarding the readers' responsibilities, interests, or goals. - What do you think we should do?
+Because you will have studied the facts in detail, your readers will often want you to tell them what action they should take.

-The general structure for reports contains six elements, one for each of the six basic questions: introduction, method of obtaining facts, facts, discussion, conclusions, and recommenda-tions.
+The general structure for reports contains six elements, one for each of the six basic questions: introduction, method of obtaining facts, facts, discussion, conclusions, and recommendations.
 Table 1 lists the six elements and how they are related to the readers' basic questions.
-Of course, each element of the report structure may serve important purposes and answer the general question identified with it.
+Of course, each component of the report structure may serve essential purposes and answer the general question identified with it.
 Also, the six elements may be arranged in many ways, and one or more of them may be omitted if circumstances warrant.
-It is not uncommon to present two or more of the six elements under a single heading.
+Presenting two or more of the six elements under a single heading is common.